 Along the walls and shelves, there is an unusual collection of jars containing cobalt and copper sulfate, various wood ashes and baked soils from various regions are neatly aligned on the wooden shelves.
 These are only a few of the ingredients used in the ceramic fabrication process.

 I enjoy the curves and not the straight lines.

 Every year students come from afar to learn the ceramic arts and master the firing techniques of the kilns.

 Learning Ceramic Art in Burgundy

 Francine also proposes ceramic art courses in her own workshop.
 And as it just so happens, she can offer bed and breakfast to her students.
-With two independent apartments in the old center of the town, you can really benefit from the historical surroundings and learning Francine’s “savoir faire” combined for a great holiday.
+With two independent apartments in the town’s old centre, you can benefit from the historical surroundings and learn Francine’s “savoir faire” combined for a great holiday.